California State Route 162

 State Route 162 (SR 162) is a state highway in the U.S. state of California that runs roughly west-east through the Coast Ranges and the Sacramento Valley to the western slopes of the Sierra Nevada.
 It begins at U.S. Route 101 near Longvale, in Mendocino County, and ends at Brush Creek, in Butte County.
 For most of its length, it is a two lane, undivided highway.
 SR 162 is not signed as a contiguous route through Mendocino National Forest in Mendocino and Glenn counties.
 Instead, the portion inside the national forest is federally maintained by the U.S. Forest Service as Forest Highway 7 (FH 7), and is not included in the state route logs.

 Route description

+Route 162 is defined in section 462 of the California Streets and Highways Code.
+The definition includes the segment within Mendocino National Forest that is federally maintained as Forest Highway 7.
+Conversely, the definition omits the concurrencies with various state routes instead of duplicating those segments in the other routes' definitions in the code: